ivansandrk/multi-apps/security-privacy-self-assessment.md

 ### 2.14.
 How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?

-No difference between normal browsing and Private Browsing.
+This specification doesn't work in Private Browsing.

 ### 2.15.
 Does this specification have a "Security Considerations" and "Privacy Considerations" section?